 - Banning the use of antipsychotic drugs unless prescribed by a psychiatrist

 - Home care that prioritises each individual’s need for support

 - Working with older people and families when designing aged care services

 - Stopping the illegal and unjust detention of residents in aged care homes

 Many people ask Dr Russell how she became involved in aged care advocacy.
 This short movie explains how Sarah transitioned from a concerned relative to an advocate and more recently to an activist.
-In 2021, she co-founded a grassroots movement Aged Care Reform Now.
-The movement was launched on 28 February 2021.
+In 2021, she co-founded an activist movement Aged Care Reform Now.
+The movement was launched in February 2021.
 Although Sarah is no longer a member of Aged Care Reform Now, she wishes the movement success in making aged care an election issue.

 During an interview on The Project, Sarah was asked whether she had given any thought to moving into an aged care home herself.
 Her response shows her optimism the aged care sector.

 Aged Care Matters welcomes your feedback firstname.lastname@example.org